LozioAlce/L1_AC/README.md

 MONTECARLO runs different simulations in order to test system robustness, recalls plotting to compares the behaviour in different conditions.

-19/01/2018 Some functions have been added that helps clean up plotting a bit
+19/01/2018 Some functions have been added that helps clean up plotting a bit 24/03/2018 Files have been moved into Fixed wing and Quad Quad folder contains a first implementation for a Quadrotor: Quad implementation does not come with MONTECARLO scripts and robustness analysis yet.

-I hope that someone will eventually flight testing it in the real world
+I hope that someone will eventually flight testing it in the real world.